 University of Michigan, Ph.D.

 The obesity epidemic is considered one of the most serious threats to public health in the 21st century, impacting 36% of the United States and 18% of the world’s adult populations (Body Mass Index or BMI over 30).
-Obesity creates significant health risks for a variety of associated metabolic disorders including type 2 diabetes and cardiovascular diseases.
+Obesity creates significant health risks for a variety of associated diseases including type 2 diabetes, cardiovascular diseases and even cancers.
 Indeed, around 9% of U.S. and world populations have diabetes.
 Asian countries including Korea are not safe from obesity epidemics.
 Though only 3.8% of Koreans have a BMI over 30, alarmingly 10.1% of Korean adults have diabetes due to being overweight and obese.
 Unfortunately, there are only limited medication and treatment options available to manage patients’ body weight and blood glucose levels over their entire life.
 Thus, finding new and effective ways to treat obesity and diabetes is critical.

-Among endeavors to expand our knowledge on energy and glucose homeostasis, recent studies have demonstrated that endoplasmic reticulum (ER) stress is severely elevated in the metabolically crucial hypothalamus, liver and adipose tissues during obesity’s progression.
-Moreover, increased ER stress leads to leptin and insulin resistance while interventions to decrease ER stress reverse them.
-For example, chemical chaperones (such as 4-PBA and TUDCA) reduce ER stress and, in turn, promote leptin and insulin sensitivities in obese and diabetic animal models as well as in human patients.
-These strongly suggest that signaling events during ER stress play a pivotal role on various metabolic regulations and can be promising therapeutic targets to treat various metabolic diseases.
+Recent studies have demonstrated that increased endoplasmic reticulum (ER) stress leads to leptin and insulin resistance while interventions to lower ER stress reverse them in obese and diabetic animal models as well as in human patients.
+These studies strongly suggest that signaling events during ER stress play a pivotal role on various metabolic regulations and can be promising therapeutic targets to treat metabolic diseases such as obesity and diabetes.

 ER stress and metabolic disorders